pedscoffee/PhysicianPromptEngineering/differential-mindmap.md

         1. Start with 'mindmap'
         2. The root node should be the Chief Complaint (e.g., root((RLQ Pain))).
         3. Use indentation to create branches.
+        4. ONE NODE PER LINE.
+        5. DO NOT use Markdown formatting like **bold** or *italics*.
+Use plain text only.
-        4. Do NOT use special characters like brackets [] or braces {} inside node labels unless they are part of the text.
+        6. DO NOT use special characters like [], {}, or () inside node labels (except for the root node shape).
-        5. Do NOT use icons or complex styling syntax.
-Keep it strictly text-based indentation.
-        6. Output ONLY the mermaid code block.
+        7. Output ONLY the mermaid code block.

         Example Output Format:
         \`\`\`mermaid